tldr-pages/tldr/pages/common/pass-otp.md

 > A pass extension for managing one-time-password (OTP) tokens.
 > More information: <https://github.com/tadfisher/pass-otp#readme>.

-- Prompt for an otpauth URI token and CREATE a new pass file:
+- Prompt for an otpauth URI token and create a new pass file:

 `pass otp insert {{pass_path}}`

-- Promt for an otpauth URI token and APPEND to an existing pass file:
+- Promt for an otpauth URI token and append to an existing pass file:

 `pass otp append {{pass_path}}`